chaitanyafam-prog/PYQ_Parser/README.md

 ## Retrieval behavior

 The app uses `sentence-transformers/all-MiniLM-L6-v2` locally for indexing and querying.
 It keeps question IDs stable, so reprocessing the same content does not add duplicate vectors.
-For each paper slot it applies Chroma metadata filters, retrieves up to four examples, and asks Gemini (`gemini-3.6-flash`) to create a new question only when an exact match is unavailable.
-Generated questions are checked against existing questions in the topic with a 0.92 embedding-similarity threshold.
+For each requested paper slot it filters Chroma by marks, topic, and Bloom's level, then retrieves up to four semantically relevant examples.
+If no matching stored question is available, Gemini (`gemini-3.6-flash`) generates a new question from those examples.
+Generated questions are checked against both the draft and the stored questions in the relevant topic using a 0.92 embedding-similarity threshold.

 ## Notes and limitations